English Grammar Rules

 2. When the noun ends in a VOWEL + Y, we add -S to the noun.

 3. When the noun ends in a CONSONANT + Y, we remove Y and add -IES to the noun.

 4. If the noun ends in F or FE, we remove the F/FE and add -VES to the noun.

-5. If the noun ends in IS, we change it to ES.
+5. If the noun ends in a CONSONANT + O, we normally add -ES to the noun.